MariaPdg/image-autoencoding/README.md

 <img src="docs/img_3.png" alt="20 epoch latent" width="550"/>

-Since we use natural scenes, which are the most difficult for unsupervised training, the images generated from the latent space are less meaningful in comparison to the models trained with other more structural and uniform datasets, e.g. widely used in related works CelebA dataset with faces, LSUN bedrooms etc.
+Since we use natural scenes, which are the most difficult for unsupervised training, the images generated from the random samples in the latent space are less meaningful in comparison to the models trained with other more structural and uniform datasets, e.g. widely used in related works CelebA dataset with faces, LSUN bedrooms etc.

 ### FOOD-101